cruzdariel/how_is_mco_today/README.md

 # How is MCO today?

 An automated bot called [@howismcotoday](https://x.com/howismcotoday) on [X](x.com), which scrapes the MCO Departures Board for upcoming departures and produces a scoring metric for how well the airport is operating.
-Posts an updated score every hour.
+Posts an updated score every 1.5 hours.

 A **good** hour is defined currently as 50% or more of scheduled departures are on-time.